ericniebler/stl2/ext/proxy/Dxxxx.md

 Code that currently uses "`using std::swap; swap(*i1, *i2);`" can be trivially upgraded to this new formulation by doing "`using std::iter_swap; iter_swap(i1, i2)`" instead.

 In addition, this paper recommends adding a new customization point: `iter_move`.
-This is for use by those permuting algorithms that must move elements out of sequence temporarily. `iter_move` is defined as follows:
+This is for use by those permuting algorithms that must move elements out of sequence temporarily. `iter_move` is defined essentially as follows:

 ```c++
 template <class R>